kubernetes/enhancements/keps/sig-api-machinery/5366-graceful-leader-transition/README.md

 [x] I/we understand the owners of the involved components may require updates to existing tests to make this code solid enough prior to committing the changes necessary to implement this enhancement.

+To properly test that components can respect context cancellation shutdowns and not leak memory, we will run both manual tests with profiling, and automated testing that transitions the leader lock multiple times.

+Scenarios:

+- Component acquires leader lock should start its control loop
+- Component releasing leader lock should shut down its control loop
+- Component acquiring and releasing the leader lock multiple times should not leak memory
+- Component acquiring and releasing the leader lock multiple times should have ONLY ONE control loop running
+- Components in follower mode should not start control loop or otherwise allocate unnecessary memory
+- Only one control loop should be running at all times

 ##### Prerequisite testing updates